The Thyroid: Cure, Cause, or Symptom?

 I have personally worked with many folks who were able to entirely go off prescription thyroid medication while following these steps.

-Further, I was able to improve all of my hypothyroid symptoms via these natural methods without the use of thyroid medication.
+Further, I was able to improve all of my severe hypothyroid symptoms via these natural methods without the use of thyroid medication.

 Already on thyroid medication?
 Don’t stop right away.
 Have a conversation with your doctor, and develop a plan to address the root causes of your hypothyroidism.
+Perhaps exploring these other areas will make your hypothyroid journey much easier.

-Thyroid Health: Areas Of Emphasis
+Thyroid Health: Other Areas Of Emphasis

 Infrared light and sunlight directly stimulate the thyroid naturally.
 Getting lots of infrared light can replace some or all of thyroid medication’s effect, while giving you more benefits than the medication alone.